kmdono02/Risk-Threshold-Inference/README.md

-Nonparametric inference for immune response risk thresholds
+Nonparametric inference for thresholds of risk
 ======

 This repository includes source code for R functions which implement the nonparametric methods for inference on risk thresholds detailed